UnorthodoxThing/frontend-cool-features/nav-bars/nav-bars-02/README.md

 Return Value: A String, representing the class, or a space-separated list of classes, of an element.

-## Hidden panel (Addition); not just a tabbed info-box sitting at the top of your browser!
+## "A sliding hidden panel" (see 'index1.html' and 'style1.css'); not just a tabbed info-box sitting at the top of your browser!

-[See in 'index1.html' coupled with style1.css]
+!
+NOT COMPLETE

 A panel that slides on and off the screen at the press of an icon.